 Batch Export lets you export individual layers or objects as separate image files, packaged into a single ZIP download.
 Open it from File > Batch Export or the command palette.

-{##} token in your naming template to get zero-padded sequential numbers (01, 02, 03, ...), which keeps files sorted correctly in file managers.Animation Export
+{##} token in your naming template to get zero-padded sequential numbers (01, 02, 03, ...), which keeps files sorted correctly in file managers.Paint Forge offers three separate animation export pipelines, each tuned for a different use case.

 The unified Animation Export dialog renders every frame through the full timeline — interpolated keyframes, frame-group cels, motion paths, parent-child rigging, audio (where applicable) — and encodes the result in one of six formats.